StevenDixonDev/Building-Electron-Apps-The-Guide/readme.md

 # CRA+Electron Build Guide 2019

-It is 2019 and Currently Electron has been around for almost 8 years.
-Unfortunately some of the documentation and tutorials on how to Build, Pack, And handling CI & CD are either lacking or severely out of date.

-This tutorial aims to create and outline the process to get CRA (Create React App), Electron, and Automated updates from Git to work flawlessly.
+This tutorial aims to create and outline the process to get CRA (Create React App), Electron, and Automated updates from Git or other webservices to work flawlessly.

 ## Completed Tutorials

 - CRA + Gitlab Public && Private repos
+- CRA + Github Private + Travis-CI + AWS S3

 ## Under Contruction

-- CRA + Github + Travis-CI + AWS S3 || some other CI/CD setup
+- CRA + Github Public

 ## How to use this Tutorial